• Skip to primary navigation

 In 1948, Alfred Kinsey devised a Heterosexual – Homosexual Rating Scale, known as the Kinsey Scale.

 Before I talk about this, I shall make my own position clear.
-As a psychologist, I don’t particularly agree with the Kinsey Scale, I think it is outdated and reflective of it’s time!
+As a psychologist, I don’t particularly agree with the Kinsey Scale; I think it is outdated and reflective of its time!

 Kinsey devised a 7 point scale, as follows,